jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Docker is used to containerize your application while docker compose is a discriptor about how multiple containers behave in each others presence.
 Do they share a network?
 Do they share a volume?
 What about environment variables?
 In what order should they be run?
 Do you need to scale them?
 If yes, how many containers would you need?

-So now, the plan has been modified a bi I am going to have two containers
+So now, the plan has been modified a bit, I am going to have two containers and I will run them using `docker compose up`.
+Great, I am still aiming for a single command deplyment.

+2. Getting elasticsearch to run is amazingly easy with docker

+Just got to the elastic search website an

 I am planning o
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4Njg3NjQyMCwtNzM5MTE3NzU1LC0xND
+eyJoaXN0b3J5IjpbMjAxMDI4NjYyMCwtNzM5MTE3NzU1LC0xND
 U1NDM1Mjk3LDEwMTQ0NDEwMjFdfQ==
 -->